Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 then...well, this."

 "This ain't as bad as the last stuff he was listenin' to, though, Brother.
-If I hear that *'Stayin' alive, stayin' alive'* song one more time..." said the other guard.
+If I hear that '*Stayin' alive, stayin' alive'* song one more time..." said the other guard.
 The first one grunted in agreement.

 "Anyway.
 You best go in, Sister.
 He's waitin' for ya."